UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 values that are built into Altair.

-The default one is “tableau10” and it was named this way because it was originally designed by the company Tableau, but is now one of the most common categorical colour schemes used in data visualization.
+The default one is “tableau10” and it was named this way because it was originally designed by the company Tableau but is now one of the most common categorical colour schemes used in data visualization.
 [All Altair colour schemes can be viewed here](https://vega.github.io/vega/docs/schemes/).